Everduin94/nvim-quick-switcher/README.md

         { matches = componentMatches, suffix = 'component.ts'}
       }
     },
+    -- Matches can match longer suffix than the file you're in -- e.g. component.html -> component.spec.ts, is valid
     {
       mapping = "<leader>oy",
       matchers = {
         { matches = componentMatches, suffix = 'component.spec.ts'}
       }
     },
-    {
+    -- Mapping/Matchers can be 1:1, you don't have to put many matches on a single keybind {
       mapping = "<leader>oa",
       matchers = {